steveesamson/svesta/README.md

 	return { page, limit, recordCount, pages, data };
 };
 ```

+> Note: You can register a global resultTransformer, by using the `useGlobalResultTransformer` hook.

+> You can equally register a global queryTransformer, by using the `useGlobalQueryTransformer` hook.

 `useStore` exposes `result`, which is a state object comprising of: